How to Get Started in Cryptocurrency (2025 Beginner’s Playbook)

 |---|---|---|---|

-| Hot wallet (mobile or extension) | Spending, DeFi, NFTs | Fast, free, simple user experience | Higher phishing risk if you are careless |
+| Hot wallet | Spending, DeFi, NFTs | Fast setup, free, easy signing | Higher phishing risk if careless |

-| Hardware wallet | Long-term savings | Offline keys and strong security | Costs money and takes a few extra steps |
+| Hardware wallet | Long term savings | Offline keys, strong security | Costs money, adds steps |

-Stablecoins & moving funds
+Stablecoins and moving funds

-Altcoin exchanges & DYOR (do your own research)
+Altcoin exchanges and DYOR

 - Use an authenticator app for 2FA on exchanges, wallets, and email.